RuggeroVisintin/SparkEngineWeb/SECURITY.md

 ## Supported Versions

-We apply security patches only the latest version is patched with security updates, so make sure always to update the package.
+We only apply security patches to the latest version of the engine, so make sure to always stay on top of the changes.

 ## Reporting a Vulnerability